|Nutritional Guidelines (per serving)|

-Whisk the mayonnaise, sour cream, garlic powder, and salt and pepper in a bowl.
+Whisk together the mayonnaise, sour cream, garlic powder, and salt and pepper in a bowl.

 Add the shredded turkey, sharp cheddar cheese and scallions.
 Stir to completely combine and coat the chicken.
 Cover and place in the refrigerator while preparing the cranberry mustard.
 (Often when it is allowed to sit for an hour or two, the flavors meld nicely.)

 In a small saucepan, combine the frozen cranberries and water.
-Heat on medium low for about 10-15 minutes or until the cranberries have burst and are softened.
+Heat on medium low for about 10 to 15 minutes or until the cranberries have burst and are softened.

 Add the mustard and maple syrup to the cranberries and stir to combine.
-Cook for another 2-3 minutes.
+Cook for another 2 to 3 minutes.